lindsaybb/filterAlarms/README.md

 # filterAlarms

 filterAlarms is an Iskratel PON utility program for generating Alarm Filters from the Alarm table in CLI.
+A typical example, shown, is where ports are activated but SFP modules are not present.
+This is common for the GE Ethernet ports (1/1-6) which are not critical to the operation of the PON.
+Since Ethernet ports 1/5 and 1/6 are combo SFP/Electrical, if no device is connected to the RJ45 interface, the "Ethernet link fault" alarm will display.
+Another common example is if the PON SFP is connected but has no active subscribers.
+This may mean there is no fiber connected to the SFP but it is inserted and active.
+Once these alarm filters are entered in the "diagnostics" menu, the Alarm will not show.
+It is important to remember to remove the Alarm Filter once a previously inactive port starts carrying services, else not use the filters at all.

 | Flag | Description |
 | ------ | ------ |